Volvo FM: Engines

-D7C is a further development of D7 generation of engines however major difference between the latter is the increase of engine capacity from 6.7 litres to 7.3 litres thanks to increase in stroke and cylinder diameter.
+D7C is a further development of D7 generation of engines, however major difference between the latter is the increase of engine capacity from 6.7 litres to 7.3 litres due to an increase in stroke and cylinder diameter.
 Engine management EDC also received the upgrade to bring it inline with the rest of the "family" and be TEA 98 compliant.
 Introduction of D12C engine had created all new beast in its class thanks to its extra power and powerful engine brake which were only available previously in the FH class saw operators with an option of smaller cab but still capable long haul unit particularly with globetrotter cab and indeed FM12 did steal some sales from its bigger brother the FH12.

 Driveline

 The FM7, FM10 and FM12 were available in variety of configurations with manual and automatic transmissions as 4x2 and 6x4 tractor and rigid, 8x2 and 8x4 rigid and 6x6 special construction models with hub reductions or single final drives.